-Many of the Patents Court judges previously practised IP law and have technical backgrounds.
-Deputy Court judges are drawn from a pool of specialist IP barristers and solicitors.
+The level of expertise is very high.
+Patents Court judges have practised IP law and many have technical backgrounds, while deputy judges are drawn from a pool of specialist IP barristers and solicitors.

-There are also a number of former Patents Court judges sitting as Lord Justices of Appeal at the Court of Appeal, as well as justices of the Supreme Court.
+There are also a number of ex-Patents Court judges sitting as Lord Justices of Appeal at the Court of Appeal, as well as justices of the Supreme Court.

 Q: Are validity and infringement dealt with together in proceedings?

-Patent validity and infringement are heard together and there is no bifurcation.
+Patent validity and infringement are heard together, there is no bifurcation.